 Coming from the informal context and having never got the opportunity to go to university, they have – through their kindness, friendship, and civic nature – overturned any negative understandings which I have had developed through exclusion, and replaced them with insights that better describe the reality of the mixed up world in which we inhabit.

-The porous university is exemplified by people like Dr Alexandra Richardson, Susan Brown, John Morrison, Donald Rutherford, Eileen Broughton, Roy Wilsher, Colin MacLean, Keith Smyth, Mr and Mrs Forbes, Ewan Aitken, Don Ledingham (in no particular order, the list goes on)…. all academics, but firstly socially oriented people who are led by their instincts to support learning in the living world, and fuelled by their own enjoyment of knowledge.
+The porous university is exemplified by people like Dr Alexandra Richardson, Susan Brown, John Morrison, Donald Rutherford, Eileen Broughton, Roy Wilsher, Colin MacLean, Keith Smyth, Mr and Mrs Forbes, Ewan Aitken, Don Ledingham (in no particular order, the list goes on)…. all academics, but firstly socially oriented people who are led by their instincts to support learning in the living world, and fueled by their own enjoyment of knowledge.

 Each I can think of having toppled a barrier to understanding in me; each I can think of in terms of a relationship and pleasant encounter(s) which involved dialogue, communication, listening, sharing, and social exchange.
 They all represent the porous university and the necessary complexity which only the whole, unrepressed human individual can provide.

 This relational idea of education I think is key to understanding how the formal institutions might become more porous in their capacities.
 Part of the answer is held in the people (as academics) having the affordance to respond to what they encounter and act as they feel is appropriate.

 Bourdieu, P., (1989), Distinction, Routledge, pp 122 – 125